-Update: I retraced my path in the summer of 2019.
+Update: I retraced my path in early and late summer of 2019.
 Many of the buildings seen below have now been demolished and are now vacant lots.
 The house featured in the pictures above and below was demolished in 2019.

 Blair Avenue gives you a great cross section of the neighborhoods just to the west of Interstate 70, which cut these working class areas from their traditional employment areas along the Near North Riverfront.
 Old North St. Louis has seen much redevelopment, but there is still much to be done, and great opportunities.

 In Hyde Park, everyone I know who loved the building at the corner of Salisbury and Blair cheered when it was renovated; we never knew its rehab would turn out so well.
 It is now the home of The River Lillie, a restaurant that is gaining a lot of great press for its food.
 It is a Second Empire masterpiece.